ptagseth/kanoa-software/docs/products/quality/configuration/check-sheets.md

 * **Period (.)** – The decimal separator
 * **Dash (-)** – A minus sign
 * **E** – Scientific notation
 * **Semicolon (;)** – Used to separate positive and negative patterns.
-The negative subpattern will only be used to specify the prefix and suffix.
+The negative sub-pattern will only be used to specify the prefix and suffix.
 The number of digits, minimal digits, and other characteristics are all the same as the positive pattern.
 * **Percent (%)** – Multiplies the value by 100 and shows as a percent
 * **Apostrophe (')** – Used to quote special characters